LazyTitan33/CTF-Writeups/HTB - Machines/Yummy.md

 ![image](https://i.imgur.com/7NzK2i9.png)

 > [!IMPORTANT]
-> Well, I'm excited to say that I was proving wrong here.
+> Well, I'm excited to say that I was proven wrong here.
 There's a brilliant workaround in this writeup where the `/opt/app/` is passed to a non-important flag:
 > https://blog.ryuki.dev/ctf/htb/machines/season-6/yummy#method-3

 <s>Although we are not able to use the -e flag to execute remote commands</s>, there are other flags that could be abused.
 Here are a few examples: